Growth of Sobolev norms for the analytic NLS on $\mathbb T^2$: Introduction

+In the focusing case, the NLS equation \eqref{main} is not globally well-posed on $H^s(\T^2)$, so one can not infer a-priori existence of a solution on the time interval $[0,T]$.
+However, one can recover existence (and uniqueness) of the solution in low Sobolev norm by two independent arguments.
+First, the proof of Theorem \ref{thm:approximation} is totally independent of the sign of the nonlinearity, and it implies that, with our chioce of initial data, a solution $u(t,x)$ with space Fourier coefficients in $\ell^1(\ZZ)$ exists for all $t\in[0,T]$.
+Second, for small $L^2(\T^2)$ solutions (as is the case in the present paper), the focusing NLS Hamiltonian controls the $H^1$-norm, thanks to the Gagliardo-Nirenberg inequality: thus, the conservation of the Hamiltonian, together with the local well-posedness of equation \eqref{main} proved in \cite{Bourgain93}, gives global-in-time existence of a solution in $H^1(\T^2)$.
+The solution might very well blow up in $H^s$ before the time $T$, but our proof still implies that the (possibly infinite) quantity $\| u(T) \|_{H^s}$ satisfies $\|u(T)\|_{H^s}\geq \CCC$. \end{remark}

-This result generalizes the results in \cite{GuaKal} for the cubic NLS.
+Theorem \ref{thm:MainTheorem} generalizes the results in \cite{GuaKal} for the cubic NLS.
 In \cite{GuaKal} the authors give two results.
-In the first result (Theorem 1 in \cite{GuaKal}), they only measure growth of Sobolev norms and do not assume that the initial Soblev norm is small.
+In the first result (Theorem 1 in \cite{GuaKal}), they only measure growth of Sobolev norms and do not assume that the initial Sobolev norm is small.
 Then, they obtain {\em polynomial} time estimates with respect to the growth.
 In the second result (Theorem 7 in \cite{GuaKal}) they impose small initial Sobolev norm and large final Sobolev norm and obtain slower time estimates.

 In the present setting we cannot get improved estimates as in Theorem 1 of \cite{GuaKal} by assuming that only the $L^2$ norm of the initial datum is small.
 The reason is that the higher the degree of the nonlinearity the more interactions between modes exist.
 Certainly, more interactions should imply more paths to obtain growth of Sobolev norm and therefore similar or faster time estimates.
 Nevertheless, they also make the problem harder to handle.
 The proof of Theorem \ref{thm:MainTheorem} follows the approach developed by \cite{CKSTT} and analyzes very particular orbits which are essentially supported on a finite number of modes (see Section \ref{sec:descriptionproof}).
 Thus, one needs to keep track of the large number of interactions between modes so that the energy is not spread to a larger and larger number of modes as time evolves.
 This is more difficult for equation \eqref{main} with $d\geq 3$ than for the cubic NLS.
 To avoid this spreading, we have to choose slower orbits.